 Areas mainly funded here are under emergency response (SEMA), for the purchase and distribution of palliatives to the citizens totaling about N370m, was provided for in the revised budget to help cushion the effect of the lockdown.

-EN 2.6 Economic Sector:; this sector’s allocation fell from N47.5b to N29.8b, mainly as a result of COVID-19 pandemic, where only critical projects and projects close to completion (construction work) were adequately funded, while new non critical projects such as purchase of road construction equipment, tractors, tricycles, skill acquisition equipments, construction of new roads, houses, residential buildings among others were reduced by about N11.148b.
+EN 2.6 Economic Sector:; this sector’s allocation fell from N47.5b to N29.8b, mainly as a result of COVID-19 pandemic, where only critical projects and projects close to completion (construction work) were adequately funded, while new non- critical projects such as purchase of road construction equipment, tractors, tricycles, skill acquisition equipments, construction of new roads, houses, residential buildings among others were reduced by about N11.148b.
 The Agriculture subsector is adequately funded to ensure food security in the state as the rainy season has set in.
 This is also the mainstay livelihood for the majority of our people.
 A provision of aboutN5.4b was made in revised budget for agricultural activities and support to farmers.
 Most construction projects and activities here are either those that are critical to COVID-19, such as construction and provision of irrigation facilities and earth dams.

 EN 2.7 Law and Justice sector:; the drop in funding from N1.148b to N261m under law and justice, was mainly in areas of non critical construction projects yet to take off.
 This is to make fund available for the fight against COVID-19 pandemic and to help address emergency response in the State.
 The amount of savings of about N887m is being used to fund the fight against COVID-19 pandemic and provision of palliatives.

-EN 2.8 Social; this sector include healthcare, environmental care, community engagement (sensitization to create awareness & information dissemination) and social development.
-Most of the activities being undertaken here are COVID-19 related activities, thus the increase in funding from N17.89b to N19.128b.
+EN 2.8 Social:; this sector include; healthcare, environmental care, community engagement (sensitization to create awareness & information dissemination) and social development.
+Most of the activities being undertaken here are COVID-19 related activities, thus the increase in funding from N17.89b to N18.62b.
 Most projects and activities here are critical to COVID-19, such as procurement of medical equipment, drugs, PPE, community surveillance, enforcement of medical guidelines, training of medical staff and construction of hospitals.

 EN 3 FINANCING

-EN 3.1 Domestic Loan: Commercial Bank Loan (CBN Loans and First Bank); The Central Bank loans are the Accelerated Agricultural Development Scheme (AADS) and that of the Family Home Loan, while that of First Bank Plc, is for purchase of Personal Protective Equipment (PPE) and construction of Hospital .
+EN 3.1 Domestic Loan: Commercial Bank Loan (CBN Loans and First Bank); The Central Bank loans are the Accelerated Agricultural Development Scheme (AADS), and that of the Family Home Loan, while that of First Bank Plc, is for purchase of Personal Protective Equipment (PPE) and construction of Hospital .
 All loans are new and coming into effect this year.
 The AADS loan (N1.5b) is for engagement of youth in the State in sustainable and profitable activities along agricultural production and its value chain.
 It’s aimed at encouraging farmers to embrace modern farming practices while using high quality inputs.
 This loan became effective on the 26/03/2020 and is for a period of sixty (60) months at 9% interest rate.

 The Family Home loan (N6.0b) however, is for the construction of houses across the State for returnees and other citizens of Borno.
 The effective date for this loan is 15/05/2020 for a period of 162 months and moratorium of 24 months at interest rate of 5%.